Transformers for Charged Particle Track Reconstruction in High Energy Physics: Introduction

+In this work, we address these computational challenges by developing a new charged particle tracking method built upon recent innovations in machine learning.
+Our approach introduces two novel ideas: a Transformer-based~\cite{VaswaniAttention} \textit{hit filtering} stage and a MaskFormer-inspired~\cite{maskformer} \textit{track reconstruction} stage.
+The hit filtering stage uses windowed self-attention, originally developed for language processing tasks, to efficiently reduce the initial hit multiplicity.
+This step avoids the costly combinatorial processing and complex graph construction inherent in prior methods.
+The subsequent track reconstruction stage leverages a MaskFormer architecture, a type of Transformer originally designed for image segmentation, to simultaneously identify tracks, assign hits, and estimate their physical properties, removing the need for separate off-model post-processing steps.
+Recent success applying Transformer-based models to vertex reconstruction~\cite{van2023vertex} further demonstrates the architecture's potential for general particle physics reconstruction tasks.

+Evaluated on the widely used TrackML dataset (see \cref{sec:dataset}), our method achieves state-of-the-art tracking efficiency (97\%) with low fake rates (0.6\%), and inference times of approximately \SI{100}{ms} per event.
+This represents a substantial improvement compared to typical inference times of seconds to tens of seconds per event observed with traditional CPU-based tracking algorithms~\cite{amrouche2023tracking}.
+However, further development is required before operational deployment.
+These steps include validation under realistic detector conditions, integration within experimental software frameworks, and evaluation of computational resources in production scenarios.

+Beyond general-purpose collider experiments, specialised LHC experiments like LHCb~\cite{LHCb}, ALICE~\cite{ALICE}, and experiments beyond the LHC such as Mu3e~\cite{mu3e} and LUXE~\cite{luxe}, also rely on precise and scalable tracking solutions.
+Our fully-learned approach, inherently flexible and adaptable, has potential as a general solution across diverse experimental setups.
+Integrating it into experiment-independent track reconstruction toolkits, such as A Common Tracking Software (ACTS)~\cite{ACTS}, would significantly streamline efforts to develop efficient tracking for new particle detectors.

 The structure of this article is as follows.
-In \cref{sec:related-work}, we present an overview of related research. \cref{sec:model} details the model architecture, and \cref{sec:experiments} outlines the simulated samples and training procedures used.
-The results are discussed in \cref{sec:results}, followed by the conclusions in \cref{sec:conclusion}.
+In \cref{sec:related-work}, we present an overview of related research. \cref{sec:model} introduces our Transformer-based model architecture, detailing both the hit filtering and MaskFormer track reconstruction components. \cref{sec:experiments} includes a description of the TrackML dataset, training procedures, and experiments used.
+The results are discussed in \cref{sec:results}, demonstrating the scalability and effectiveness of our approach compared to existing methods.
+Finally, \cref{sec:conclusion} includes a summary of our contributions and discusses future directions and broader implications of this work for high-energy physics.